tbnobody/OpenDTU-docs/docs/firmware/language_pack.md

 ## Installation / Upload of language packs

-language packs can be uploaded to the device using the "Config Management" function.
+Language packs can be uploaded to the device using the [Config Management](configuration/config_settings.md) function.
 Select "Language Pack" in the restore section, select a .json file containing your language and press "Restore".
 Afterwards all language selection drop down menues contain the new language.